- Free entry to all.

 - View venue & entry details

-Bermondsey is the newest edition to the White Cube contingent in London, which additionally features spaces in Hong Kong and São Paulo.
+Bermondsey is the newest addition to the White Cube contingent in London and the largest of all the gallery's sites.

-Originally set up in 1993 by art dealer Jay Joplin at a tiny location on Duke Street, White Cube has expanded into a group of venues which are considered among the most influential spaces for exhibiting contemporary art across the world.
+Originally set up in 1993 by art dealer Jay Jopling at a tiny location on Duke Street, White Cube has expanded into a group of venues, including galleries in Hong Kong and São Paulo, which are among the most influential spaces for exhibiting contemporary art in the world.

-Its Bermondsey offering opened in 2011 and spannning 58,000 sq ft it is considered to be the largest commercial art space in Europe.
+The Bermondsey site opened in 2011, and spannning 58,000 sq ft it is considered to be the largest commercial art space in Europe.

-In addition to a series of galleries it incorporates specialist installation spaces, a bookshop and a 60-seat auditorium.
-Exhibiting artists have included Theaster Gates, Gilbert and George, Anslem Kiefer and Damien Hirst.
+In addition to the exhibition galleries it incorporates specialist installation spaces, a bookshop and a 60-seat auditorium, where lectures take place and artists' films are shown.
+Exhibiting artists have included Theaster Gates, Chuck Close, Gilbert and George, Anselm Kiefer and Damien Hirst.

 Free entry to all